palant/palant.info_commentserver/README.md

     smtp_server = mail.example.com
     sender = me@example.com

-    [hook]
-    postupdate = /usr/local/bin/generate_site

 The `access_token` value must be a GitHub access token with write privileges for the GitHub repository.
-The `postupdate` value is optional, this command will be run after a comment has been added to the repository.

 # Comment submission process